LSEG-API-Samples/Article.EMA.Java.Database2MDSPublisher/README.md

 </UPDATE>
 ```

-Any market data subscriber is able to receive the resulting image and update messages from TREP.
+Any market data subscriber is able to receive the resulting image and update messages from MDS.

 ```sh
 Jan 17, 2017 10:43:15 AM com.thomsonreuters.ema.access.ChannelCallbackClient reactorChannelEventCallback